Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 • format_quote

 "I've tried every adaptogen out there.
-AlaskaChaga tea is the only one I actually feel working — my energy is steady and I haven't gotten sick all winter."
+AlaskaChaga tea is the only one I actually reach for every morning — steady energy and a cup I look forward to."

 — Sarah M., Portland, OR